enhuiz/batch-renorm/README.md

 ### Method 4: [Batch ReNormalization w/ Clipping (BRNC)](https://arxiv.org/pdf/1702.03275.pdf)

-BRNC is original version introduced in the Batch ReNormalization paper, with value clipping for $r$ and $d$.
+BRNC is the original version introduced in the Batch ReNormalization paper, with value clipping for $r$ and $d$.

-### Method 5: BatchNorm without Synchronization across devices (BRWoS)
+### Method 5: BatchNorm without synchronization across devices (BRWoS)

 BRWoS mimics the behavior of batch norm used with data parallel, where the batch stats is computed independently for each device and only the running stats on the first device will be kept to the end.